plan44/p44mbrd/README.md

 *p44mbrd* connects devices from its *bridge adapters* into the new [smart-home standard *matter*](https://buildwithmatter.com), making them available in matter-enabled smart home "oecosystems" such as Apple Home, Smart Things, Alexa, Google and hopefully many more independent ones in the near future.

+## Try it

+If you want to test *p44mbrd* (and *vdcd*) in action, you may want to grab the free [*P44-LC-X* RaspberryPi image](https://plan44.ch/automation/p44-lc-x.php), an old RasPi (any B,B+,2,3 or 4 will do) and some WS28xx LEDs and check out the [tutorials](https://plan44.ch/p44-techdocs/en/tutorials/) for example to build a decorative matter-enabled [LED torch](https://plan44.ch/p44-techdocs/en/tutorials/p44torch/). *P44-LC-X* is a OpenWrt based setup with vdcd, p44mbrd and a WebUI preinstalled.
+There's also a [version for integrating with digitalstrom](https://plan44.ch/automation/p44-dsb-x.php).
+Note that the downloaded images are not always the most recent version, so please use the built-in "check for update" in the Web-UI to get the latest version.

 ## Implementation notes

 ### vdcd bridge adapter